 Hospitality staff require various skills.
 The kitchen staff need to know about cooking, hygiene, health & safety, etc. The service staff need to know about table set up, arrangement, cleaning, crowd management, etc. The front office staff need to know about ledger maintenance, hotel management system access, customer relationship management, etc. The admin staff need to know about stocks, procurement, product quality, etc.

 These are hard skills without which they can’t function at all.
 There are also some soft skills and behaviors, which would make or break performance.
 The kitchen staff need time management and stress management.
-The service staff need personal relationship and dispute management.
+The service staff needs personal relationships and dispute management.
 You can’t afford to have the most efficient waiter who is short-tempered and foul-mouthed.
 Or the greatest chef in the world who is disorganized.

 Once you identify the requirements, you can then schedule the training interventions.
 These days, taking the online route is the best, because no one has the time nor the affordability for face-to-face hospitality training.
 Even the onboarding training is delivered online, simply because it reduces time to productivity of new hires and saves valuable money otherwise incurred in arranging for the travel of the trainees from geographically dispersed locations.